Istanbul Food Guide

 5. Buketist Lahmacun, Mecidiyeköy

-Buketist is a small shop in Mecidiyeköy on the European side serving Turkish fast food, and the signature dish is the lahmacun: Diyarbakır style, rolled oval, and famously made without onion or garlic in the recipe.
-Istanbul locals have known the place a long time.
+Buketist is a small shop in Mecidiyeköy on the European side serving Turkish fast food, and the signature dish is the lahmacun: Diyarbakır style, rolled oval, and made without onion or garlic in the recipe.
+The shop dates its Diyarbakır tradition back to 1975.

 It comes with ezme salad and a side of parsley, lettuce, onion, and lemon, so you build the flavor yourself at the table.
 If someone in your group wants something else, there are pides and kebabs too.